enricoros/big-AGI/docs/deploy-k8s.md

 This will trigger a rolling update of the deployment with the latest image.

+**Note**: If you're deploying big-AGI behind a reverse proxy, you may need to configure your proxy to support streaming.
+See our [Reverse Proxy Deployment Guide](deploy-reverse-proxy.md) for more information.

 Note: For production use, consider setting up an Ingress Controller or Load Balancer instead of using port-forward.